 Most people may think of the tow truck with a hook but Parker has a variety of vehicles, some of which might be needed to righting overturned semis.

 “One of reason why we’re where we’re at in the business,” Parker told Young, “is because we go out and buy the modern equipment.
 We see the need that’s in the community, and we try to fulfill that.

 Last year, the business bought several trucks, each costing $65,000-$600,000.

 “Did the tax law trigger some of these (purchases)?”
 Young asked.

-"It helped," Parker said.
-"We have to stay up with the demand.
+“It helped,” Parker said.
+“We have to stay up with the demand.
 Our business is kind of like the grocery store.
 People have to eat.
-Are business, people break down, they get in accidents, unfortunately.
-Things just happen, and we're there for them."
+Our business, people break down, they get in accidents, unfortunately.
+Things just happen, and we’re there for them.”

 Young visited the small business to credit tax reform for Parker’s recent expansion to a 3,000-square-foot office space on Challenger Parkway where he’ll move his dispatchers and another 10,000 square feet there for truck repairs.

 In October, Parker gave his staff raises of $1 per hour and another $1-$2 per hour in February.
 He also provides health insurance for employees.